 - If you have the space and the right conditions, what about adding a small tree, like a Japanese maple, to your flower garden.

 - Don’t forget to add in bulbs for early spring bloom and color.

 Be sure to add some finishing touches to your Flower Garden Design, like mulch and garden decor.
 I love all parts of gardening, but one of my favorite things to do in my gardens is to add character with garden art and decor.

 Always be sure to work into your design some solar landscape lights.
 They create a certain ambiance in your garden when they come on in the evening.
 And, if you have the space, consider adding a little garden bench.
 Create a focal point with a piece of yard art or a fountain.

 A Few More Flower Garden Design Tips

-When you get ready to plant your flower bed, place your plants (in there containers) according to the plan that you’ve drawn out.
+When you get ready to plant your flower bed, place your plants (in their containers) according to the plan that you’ve drawn out.
 Now step back and take a look and make any necessary changes.
 It’s important to remember the plant you buy from the garden center is not full grown, so you can either arrange your plants by the height they will be, or you can arrange them by the height they are now if you’re willing to transplant them in a year or two.

 Be sure to take pictures- before, during and lots of afters.
 It is very gratifying to be able to look back and see how your flower garden has grown and evolved.

 I would encourage you to take time, at least every couple of weeks, to take a good look at your garden and make notes on what needs to be moved and any changes you want to make.
 There are lots of resources in the Gardening Resources Library to help you out with this.
 If you’d like a little more instruction on starting a gardening journal, check out this post on how to create your own Garden Journal.